Buy or wait? Why 2026 can be a ‘sweet spot’ for Indian families investing in London property

 Currency movements and price adjustments during the Brexit period between 2016 and 2019 attracted global buyers.

 Instead of sudden corrections, property prices in London adjusted over several years as regulatory changes, taxation adjustments and shifts in global investment trends influenced demand.
-For long-term investors, this type of slower market cycle creates opportunities to enter the market before the next phase of growth begins.

 Buyers seeking capital appreciation in London Zones 2–4 are focusing on neighbourhoods that combine strong transport connections and proximity to universities and employment hubs.

 Strong rental returns continue to support investors.
-While property prices experience adjustment, London’s rental market has remained active with average rents in London around £2,716/pm in 2025.
+While property prices experience adjustment, London’s rental market has remained active, with average rents in London around £2,716/pm in 2025.

-Growth has been slower compared with the previous few years, but these figures reflect a stabilising market, after a period of exceptionally high demand.
+Growth has been slower compared with the previous few years, but these figures reflect a stabilising market after a period of exceptionally high demand.

 The number of homes available for rent has increased slightly, but availability is still around one-third lower than it was ten years ago.
 Because of this ongoing shortage of supply, London rental yields 2026 will continue to remain steady.

-For Indian families investing in London property, the decisions are most often driven by practical considerations.
+For Indian families investing in London property, the purchase decisions are most often driven by practical considerations.
 Many parents prefer apartments with convenient access to major universities and transport links rather than large houses.

 Owning a property can provide accommodation stability during the child’s university years while also creating a long-term family asset.